databricks/spark-xml/README.md

 - This package supports to process format-free XML files in a distributed way, unlike JSON datasource in Spark restricts in-line JSON format.

-- Note that this package is yet buggy and hacky, and tested only on a small dataset.
-So, I do not recommand to use this for a production purpose until this becomes stable.

 ## Requirements

 This library requires Spark 1.3+